Pantheon Ventures (UK) LLP/Pantheon Ventures (US) LP/Pantheon Ventures Ireland) DACH

 Should we materially change our Personal Data practices or this Notice, we will issue a revised Notice and/or take other steps to notify you of the changes in accordance with applicable laws.

-You have the right to raise concerns to the Company, DPO or to a supervisory authority about the Company’s processing of your Personal Data.
+You have the right to raise concerns to the Company, Data Protection Officer or to a supervisory authority about the Company’s processing of your Personal Data.
 If you wish to raise concerns with the Company, please contact a member of the Human Resource Team.
-The applicable supervisory authority of the Company is the Information Commissioner’s Office in the UK.
+Our UK supervisory authority is the Information Commissioner’s Office and our Irish supervisory authority is the Data Protection Commission.

 In Ireland, under the Protected Disclosure (Amendment) Act 2022, job applicants have the right to report concerns about any wrongdoings they have encountered during their application.
 Follow this link if you would like to raise any concerns: ACA Compliance Alpha

 If you have any questions about this Notice or wish to (i) access or review your Personal Data or learn more about who has access to your Personal Data, or (ii) make another type of request related to your Personal Data, please contact a member of the Human Resource Team.
-This Notice was issued on 22 August 2019, and subsequently updated on 31 December 2019, the 27 August 2020 and 21 January 2021.
+This Notice was issued on 22 August 2019, and subsequently updated on 31 December 2019, the 27 August 2020, 21 January 2021, 21 December 2022 and 30 January 2023.